Home/Resources/Early Development/Buzzwords Explained: What is Gentle Parenting

 Rebecca Parlakian

-Rebecca Parlakian is ZERO TO THREE’s Senior Director of Programs at ZERO TO THREE, where she directs a portfolio of projects related to child development, parenting, and high quality teaching and caregiving.
+Rebecca Parlakian is ZERO TO THREE’s Senior Director of Programs at ZERO TO THREE.
+She leads projects related to child development, parenting, and high-quality teaching and caregiving.

 What is Gentle Parenting?

-During the first three years of life, when a child’s brain is growing and changing daily, how adults interact with them has a huge impact.
+Parenting styles play an important role during the first three years of life, when a child’s brain is growing and changing daily.
+How adults interact with young children also has a huge impact.
 While negative experiences can hinder development, positive ones help children thrive.

 This is what gentle parenting looks like: